 This means laying down seeds every week or two, so you have a consistent supply.
 When one plant finishes and goes to seed, there’s another plant in its prime!

 This makes it a spring, fall, and winter gem.
-You can even harvest it straight out of the snow!
+You can even harvest it right out of the snow!

-Sugar Snap Peas
+– Sugar Snap Peas –

 We hope you give fall gardening a try – perhaps grow something familiar & something new!

 We can’t wait to see you grow!
 Be sure to tag us in your fall garden pictures.

 If you enjoyed this article, please share it to spread the gardening love.